Catalan-Nick/Tunic/README.md

 # Tunic
-Bootstrap project webpage about the videogame Tunic
+Bootstrap project webpage about the video game Tunic